 4. Cardio & Functional Exercises

 Although yoga makes you strong and flexible, adding cardio can take your physical practice to a whole new level.
-Even the most dynamic Vinyasa yoga lacks the stamina required by aerobic exercises like jogging, swimming and cycling.
-With improved cardiovascular health, you’ll notice your practice would flow much easier without fatigue.
+Even the most dynamic Vinyasa yoga classes lack the stamina required by aerobic exercises like jogging, swimming and cycling.
+With improved cardiovascular health, you’ll notice your yoga practice would flow much easier without fatigue.
 Best yet, take it outside and enjoy the fresh air in nature.
 Functional exercises like burpees, triceps dips and squats are the best way to strengthen the muscles used in yoga.
 Yoga in itself will strengthen most of our muscle groups, however functional exercises can specifically target certain areas, thus balancing out your body.
 Consider trying out the gymnastic rings, which develops coordination, core stabilization, flexibility and strength throughout the body.

 5. Yin Yoga